Research scientist (life sciences)

 Any subject based in the areas of health, medicine, agriculture, horticulture or biology should be appropriate, but the following subjects are particularly useful:

-Many employers also require you to have either a research-based MSc or a PhD, or to be working towards one, particularly for higher-level roles.
+Many employers also require you to have either a research-based MSc or a PhD, or to be working towards one.
+This is particularly important for higher level positions and career progression without a PhD (particularly in academia) is likely to be limited.

-It may be possible to enter with just an undergraduate honours degree and to study part time for a postgraduate qualification and then progress on to a more senior role.
+It may be possible to enter with just an undergraduate honours degree if you have substantial laboratory experience and you can then possibly study part time for a postgraduate qualification to then progress on to a more senior role.

 Entry to a technician-level job may be possible with a foundation degree or HND, but further study would be required in order to progress beyond this level.

 Funding is given to research institutions via the Biotechnology and Biological Sciences Research Council (BBSRC).
 This is then passed on to students in the form of scholarships, bursaries and studentships.
 You should contact your preferred university, research institute or industrial partner to find out more about the funding options.
-More information is also available at BBSRC - Investing in doctoral training.
+More information is also available at BBSRC.

 Skills